Emergency Paid Leave for Employees

 These types of leave will ensure that workers are able to stay home from work when sick and take care of their family members without economic hardship.
-The paid leave requirements are required to be in effect from April 1, 2020 until December 31, 2020.
-The COVID relief law gives employers the option to extend such leave until March 31, 2021.
 Check with your employer to see if you are eligible to take these categories of leave in 2021.

 EMERGENCY PAID SICK LEAVE